All The Harry Potter Movies In Order, From Sorcerer's Stone To Fantastic Beasts

 Harry Potter And The Half-Blood Prince (2009)

 It’s the sixth year and the big conclusion is drawing near.
-Harry Potter, Ron, and Hermione, and Ron’s sister Ginny (Bonnie Wright) are now sixteen and fifteen, so full of teen angst and hormones.
+Harry Potter, Ron, Hermione, and Ron’s sister, Ginny (Bonnie Wright), are now 16 and 15 and full of angst and hormones.
 When not dealing with various romantic problems, Lord Voldemort and his team have a wicked plan brewing that will change the course of Harry’s world forever.

 David Yates returns to direct Harry Potter and the Half-Blood Prince.
 It focuses a lot more on Harry and his friends being teens than many of the other movies.
 This film also has some major moments and reveals that set the course for the final two movies.
 The Half-Blood Prince also has the most shocking moments of the franchise.

-Harry Potter And The Deathly Hallows Part 1 (2010)
+Harry Potter And The Deathly Hallows: Part 1 (2010)

-The final Harry Potter book, Harry Potter And The Deathly Hallows was broken down into two films to really flesh out the final story.
+The final Harry Potter book, Harry Potter and the Deathly Hallows, was broken down into two films to really flesh out the final story.
 The first film mainly revolves around Harry, Ron, and Hermione trying to obtain and destroy the Horcruxes in order to kill Voldemort.
-David Yates once again adds his stamp to the franchise by directing Harry Potter and the Deathly Hallows-Part 1.
+David Yates once again adds his stamp to the franchise by directing Harry Potter and the Deathly Hallows: Part 1.

-Harry Potter and the Deathly Hallows Part 1 emphasizes a lot of the emotional turmoil that Harry, Ron, and Hermione are now facing as they’re isolated from everyone else, all their losses over the past six movies, and facing a very dangerous foe.
-It takes a more quiet route as it leads up to the big grand conclusion.
+The first half of the final story emphasizes a lot of the emotional turmoil that Harry, Ron, and Hermione are now facing as they’re isolated from everyone else, processing their losses over the past six movies, and facing a very dangerous foe.
+It also takes a more quiet route as it leads up to the big grand conclusion.

-Harry Potter And The Deathly Hallows Part 2 (2011)
+Harry Potter And The Deathly Hallows: Part 2 (2011)

 It’s all coming to an end as Harry, Ron, Hermione, and company face off against Voldemort one last time.
 This movie reveals all the secrets that have been hidden for seven films, gives fans the big battle between Harry and Voldemort, and fulfills all leftover prophecies.

-Harry Potter and the Deathly Hallows Part 2 is probably among the best movies of the franchise because it offers a fitting conclusion to the movies and a fairly exciting and emotional adaptation of the books.
-Harry Potter fans are some of the most diehard, critical, and dedicated fanbase out there, and I believe most can agree that David Yates may have fumbled with some of the movies but came through in the end with Deathly Hallows Part 2.
+Harry Potter and the Deathly Hallows: Part 2 is probably among the best movies of the franchise because it offers a fitting conclusion to the movies and a fairly exciting and emotional adaptation of the book.
+Harry Potter fans are some of the most diehard, critical, and dedicated out there, and I believe many can agree that David Yates may have fumbled with some of the movies but came through in the end with Deathly Hallows Part 2.

 Fantastic Beasts And Where To Find Them (2016)

-Set in 1926, Newt Scamander (Eddie Redmayne) goes on an adventure to help an abused and neglected boy named Credence (Ezra Miller), and locate some of his missing creatures.

-David Yates once again returns to the world of Harry Potter, this time way before the events of the first eight films.
+Set in 1926, Fantastic Beasts and Where to Find Them sees Newt Scamander (Eddie Redmayne) go on an adventure to help an abused and neglected boy named Credence (Ezra Miller), and locate some of his missing creatures.
+David Yates once again returns to the world of Harry Potter, but this time, way before the events of the first eight films.
 We meet a bunch of new characters in this one.

-Along with Newt, we meet American witches and wizards like Tina (Katherine Waterston) and her sister Queenie (Alison Sudol), a muggle/no-maj baker Jacob (Dan Fogler), and the infamous Gellert Grindelwald (Johnny Depp), whose crimes are mentioned throughout the Harry Potter series prior to Fantastic Beasts and Where to Find Them.
-This film acts as a way to expand the Potterverse.
+Along with Newt, we meet American witches and wizards like Tina (Katherine Waterston) and her sister, Queenie (Alison Sudol), muggle/no-maj baker Jacob (Dan Fogler), and Colin Farrell as Percival Graves - a wizard detective who is not quite what he seems.
+Fantastic Beasts and Where to Find Them acts as a way to expand the Potterverse.

 Fantastic Beasts: The Crimes Of Grindelwald (2018)

-Fantastic Beasts: The Crimes Of Grindelwald is the second in a five movie plan to further flesh out these characters.
-This film focuses mainly on Credence, Newt and his family, and Grindelwald’s scheming.
-Jude Law joins the cast as young Dumbledore in this movie.
+Fantastic Beasts: The Crimes Of Grindelwald is the second in a five movie plan to further flesh out these characters, including the titular villain, revealed to be played by Johnny Depp at the end of the first film.
+The sequel focuses mainly on Credence, Newt and his family, and scheming by Grindelwald).
+Jude Law joins the cast as young Dumbledore, too.

-The Crimes of Grindelwald received a mainly negative reaction from die hard Harry Potter fans.
-However, if you enjoyed the first Fantastic Beasts movie, you likely won’t completely hate this one, unless you really don’t like changes to the established canon.
-If you’re new to Harry Potter and thinking of turning away because of Potter fans keep telling you to stop now, don’t listen.
-At least give this film a chance and decide for yourself whether to hate it or think it’s fine.
-Not the best, but not terrible.
+If you enjoyed the first Fantastic Beasts movie, you may like this one, too, unless you really don’t like changes to the established canon.

-Fantastic Beasts 3 is expected to hit theaters on November 12, 2021, but with a delayed filming schedule, it might be a bit longer before we see another Harry Potter movie.
-Luckily, as we wait for the next film installment, we can always rent or buy any of these movies on Amazon Prime or other video on demand services.
+Rent or buy Fantastic Beasts: The Crimes of Grindelwald on Amazon (opens in new tab).

+Rent or buy Fantastic Beasts: The Secrets of Dumbledore on Amazon (opens in new tab).

-As for what transpires after the original Harry Potter series, if you're looking to check in on what became of Harry, Ron and Hermione as they headed into adulthood, check out the stage production, Harry Potter and the Cursed Child.
-The script for the play is available for purchase, however, since it's a play, it's really meant to be seen on the stage, if you're able to get to New York or London.
+If you're looking to check in on what became of Harry, Ron and Hermione in their adult years, check out the stage production, Harry Potter and the Cursed Child.
+The script for the play is available for purchase (opens in new tab), however, since it's a play, it's really meant to be seen on the stage, if you're able to get to New York or London.